Mall Analytics [Infographic]

 An early project was a jewelry store in a busy mall.
 The store sat in the corner between two major arteries of mall traffic.
-It has open displays which people can access from both sides.
+It has open displays people can access from both sides.

 The same number of people passed near each entrance.
 The traffic data showed that most customers entered through one entrance.
 The second entrance has many people walking nearby but almost no visitors.

-6. Store Conversion Rate
+6. Store Sales Conversion

 % Sales Conversion = Buyers / Store Visitors

 The InStore Purchase Funnel covers customer engagement, calls to action, friction points, and staffing considerations.
 To increase conversions follow the guidelines of In-Store Customer Journey and Store Comparison.